Overall Score 6.2 Represents average audio ecosystem compatibility score.

 .
 Newer versions provide faster data transfers.

-The JBL Wave Beam have a 10meters distance connecting via Bluetooth.
+JBL Wave Beam have a 10meters distance to connect via Bluetooth.

 Samsung Galaxy Buds Live have a maximum range of 10meters,